fernandoem88/react-requests-manager/README.md

   ...
   // we can use a selector to get a request state or to return another value depending on the context state.
-  // in this case we will just take the fetchUser request state const fetchUserState = $user.useRequests((reqs: Requests) => reqs.fetchUser)
+  // in this case we will just take the fetchUser request state const fetchUsersState = $user.useRequests((reqs: Requests) => reqs.fetchUsers)
-  // fetchUserState = { isProcessing, error: any, details: Details }
+  // fetchUsersState = { isProcessing, error: any, details: Details }
   // details = { processes: Dictionary<ProcessState>, count }
   // count = Record<processing | suspended | cancelled | aborted  | success | error | total, number>
   ...
-  const label = fetchUserState.isProcessing ? 'fetching user...' : ''
+  const label = fetchUsersState.isProcessing ? 'fetching user...' : ''
   ...
   const handleFetch = () => {
     // this will call the fetchUser request defined in the requests.ts file
-    // with userId as parameter and will turn the fetchUserState.isProcessing to true
+    // with userId as parameter and will turn the fetchUsersState.isProcessing to true
-    // if the processId is undefined, it means that the process was cancelled just after being created, otherwise you can use it to check the process state const processId = $user.request.fetchUser(props.userId) }
+    // if the processId is undefined, it means that the process was cancelled just after being created, otherwise you can use it to check the process state const processId = $user.request.fetchUsers(props.userId) }
   const handleAbort = () => {
-    // if the fetchUserState was processing, calling this will abort it and turn its isProcessing state to false.
+    // if the fetchUsersState was processing, calling this will abort it and turn its isProcessing state to false.
-    // to check the status of this process, you can use the processId and check its status in the fetchUserState.processes dictionary
+    // to check the status of this process, you can use the processId and check its status in the fetchUsersState.processes dictionary
-    $user.extraActions.abort('fetchUser')
+    $user.extraActions.abort('fetchUsers')
   }
   ...
-  if (!!fetchUserState.error) {
+  if (!!fetchUsersState.error) {
     // error is the value passed in utils.finsh
     // for example: const errorMsg = "404 not found"
     // utils.finish({ status: "success/error", error: errorMsg })
-    // fetchUserState.error will be 404 not found
+    // fetchUsersState.error will be 404 not found
-    return <div>has fetching error: {fetchUserState.error}</div>
+    return <div>has fetching error: {fetchUsersState.error}</div>
   }

   return (